Glenn’s Tools for Teaching & Learning

 $37.50 class set of 25

 We’ve finished the Premium version of the Window Frame.
 It also comes in both Elementary and Secondary forms just like the one-sided version.
 But there are several differences – the Premium version is printed on heavy card stock before being covered in a much higher quality of plastic that cleans better and lasts longer.
-There are also more scaffolding questions questions on the flip side that focuses more specifically on visual historical / critical thinking skills.
+There are also more scaffolding questions on the flip side that focus more specifically on visual historical / critical thinking skills.